Skip to content

 Is It Hard to Get Into Manhattan School of Music?
 Acceptance Rate & Requirements

-As a private institution in New York, New York, Manhattan School of Music reviews applicants selectively, with an acceptance rate near 41%.
-The school reports a graduation rate of roughly 78%.
+As a private institution in New York, New York, Manhattan School of Music reviews applications selectively.
+The acceptance rate runs near 41%.
+The graduation rate is roughly 78%.

 Can I Afford It?